 Click the “Topics Queue” header, then the “Packs Library” button

 Browse the available packs and add your favorites!

 As Donut and our partners add new topics to packs, those topics will automatically be added to your Watercooler.
 You can rearrange and deactivate specific topics once a pack has been added.

 How does it work?
-What do the Watercooler posts look like?
+What do the Watercooler Topics look like?

-Watercooler posts come through as messages from Donut in the channel you've selected.
+Watercooler topics come through as messages from Donut in the channel you've selected.
 Once Donut posts the Watercooler topic, your team can respond and chat about the prompt in the channel together.

 For example, Donut might ask your teammates to discuss their "Favorite ice cream flavor" their "happy place" or "the most beautiful place they've ever visited" to encourage friendly conversation.